Arsenia-Denisova/Thesis/README.md

 "original_target_gpt.txt" , "correct_target_gpt.txt" – text files with translations of original and corrected sentences produced by GPT4-o model;

-"original_target_deepl.txt" , "correct_target_deepl.txt" – text files with translations of original and corrected sentences produced by DeepL model.
+"original_target_deepl.txt" , "correct_target_deepl.txt" – text files with translations of original and corrected sentences produced by DeepL model;

-"results_gpt.csv" , "results_deepl.csv" - extended versions of the initial dataset with results of our experiment.
+"results_gpt.csv" , "results_deepl.csv" - extended versions of the initial dataset with the results of our experiment.
 Each file contains additional columns:

     "TRANS-ORIG" - translation of original sentence;
     "TRANS-COR" - translation of corrected sentence;